-HTML offers 6 heading tags, from H1 to H6.
+As part of its meta tags offering, HTML offers 6 heading tags, from H1 to H6.
 The lower the numeric number, the more the relative importance of that title tag.

 Therefore, content within H1 carries the most weight than what’s written within H6.

-Google (and your website users) process the headers, in the same way, to draw out the context from your web page.
+Google (and your website users) process the headers in the same way, to draw out the context from your web page.

 Here’s how heading tags look like in HTML:-

 The corresponding output looks as below.
 Notice that H1 appears as the biggest font while H6 as the smallest.